StreamingDataApps/swimos-docs/src/_tutorials/transit.md

 ### <a name="implement-agents-for-transit-domain"></a>Implement agents for transit domain

-We’ve already implemented VehicleAgent, so we’ll move onto the remaining agents for state, country, and agent.
+We’ve already implemented VehicleAgent, so we’ll move on to the remaining agents for state, country, and agent.

 #### <a name="implement-state-agent"></a>Implement StateAgent